VERIFY THAT THE FUND IS ELIGIBLE FOR THE SRI LABEL

 – interviews with the fund managers to review certain matters in depth and request more information.

-The aim of this audit is to determine whether the fund meets the labelling criteria described in section II of Annex II of the order of 8 January 2016.
+The aim of this audit is to determine whether the fund meets the labelling criteria described in section II of the SRI LABEL GUIDELINES (V2 – July 2020 update) of the order of 8 January 2016.

 These criteria are grouped